 Take advantage of our pre-conference workshop recording offer.

 Even if you managed to attend a workshop at every available time slot, you’re only one person!
 You will always be missing the other workshops that are going on at exactly the same time.

-This year, MPE members at the Family tier or higher can get MP3 files of all recorded workshop sessions for just $60!
-The only condition is that you pre-purchase these recordings before 6 p.m.
-Thursday, April 2.
+This year, you can get MP3 files of all recorded workshop sessions for a discount!
+The only condition is that you pre-purchase these recordings online before 6 p.m.
+Thursday, April 8.

 Find the conference workshops that speak to your unique style (and season).

-If you’re a first-timer to our conference, we have special “Getting Started” and “How To Teach” tracks for you!
+If you’re a first-timer to our conference, we have special workshop tracks for you!
 These tracks, which are available in our conference workshop schedule, indicate the workshops we recommend for those considering (or starting) their homeschool journey.